Saint-Jean-Baptiste Society: History

 The society was created by Ludger Duvernay, a journalist for La Minerve in Lower Canada.
 It evolved from the Société Aide-toi et le ciel t'aidera ("help yourself and heaven will help you"), which was founded by Duvernay on March 8, 1834.
 Most notably, it made the 24th of June St. John the Baptist day, the national day of the Quebecers.
 In 1922, June 24 became a public holiday in Quebec, and since 1977 it has been the national holiday.

 In the 1830s, Lower Canadians of British and (French) Canadian origin founded various charitable and social societies.
 On December 19, 1834, the English of Lower Canada established the Saint George's Society of Montreal, and the Saint George's Society of Quebec on October 12, 1835.
 The Irish of Lower Canada founded the St. Patrick's Society of Montreal on March 17, 1834.
 The (French) Canadians established what would become the Saint-Jean-Baptiste Society on June 24, 1834.
 The Scots of Lower Canada founded the Saint Andrew's Society of Montreal on February 6, 1835.
 The German Society of Montreal was also established in 1835.

-The society adopted the Carillon Sacré-Coeur flag in the 19th century, and its association with the flag was made quasi-official by the Legislative Assembly of Quebec in 1926.
-Between 1903 and the 1940s, it was promoted as "the flag of French Canadian Catholics".
-It was the model for the flag of Quebec and inspired Quebec politician René Chaloult, one of the designers of the Quebec flag.
-This flag has since been largely forgotten except as a family heirloom.
+At its foundation, the Saint-Jean-Baptiste Society used the Lower-Canada patriot flag.
+At the end of the 19th century, recognizing that the custom had become established, it adopted the tricolor flag of France with a maple leaf at the center (in the white part) in 1888.
+Since 1902 the Carillon flag, created by Elfège Filatreau, became established gradually.
+It was, in a modified form, adopted as the flag of Quebec in 1948.

 Although similar societies also existed in other parts of British North America or the United States, the societies of Lower Canada were created in a different context.
 The Saint-Jean-Baptiste Society was established to promote French-Canadian interests within Canada and to preserve the French language and culture, as well as the Roman Catholic religion.
 It has been active in social, cultural, educational, political, and economic spheres.
 The society was instrumental in the creation of the École des Beaux-Arts de Montréal, the École des Hautes Études Commerciales de Montréal, the Monument-National, and the Société nationale de fiducie.
 In 1899, it created the Caisse nationale d'économie and contributed to the Chambre de Commerce de Montréal.
 The society has also created many organizations to assist in its mission—notably La Fondation du Prêt d'Honneur (1944) and the Fondation J.-Donat-Langelier (1988).